aspose-total/Aspose.Total-Products/total/en/net/conversion/emlx-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMLX to RTF via .NET" h2=".NET API to Render EMLX to RTF on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add EMLX to RTF conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a wide range of file formats, including Microsoft Office, PDF, and image formats.

+Aspose.Email for .NET is a powerful API that enables developers to convert EMLX file format to HTML.
+It provides a wide range of features, such as the ability to read and write EMLX files, convert EMLX to HTML, and more.
+With Aspose.Email for .NET, you can easily convert EMLX files to HTML with just a few lines of code.

+Once you have converted the EMLX file to HTML, you can use Aspose.Words for .NET to render the HTML to RTF.
+Aspose.Words for .NET is a powerful API that enables developers to create, modify, and convert documents in a variety of formats, including RTF.
+With Aspose.Words for .NET, you can easily render HTML to RTF with just a few lines of code.

-If you are a .NET developer looking to add EMLX to RTF conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to RTF.
+In conclusion, Aspose.Total for .NET provides powerful file format manipulation APIs that enable developers to easily convert EMLX to RTF.
+With Aspose.Email for .NET, you can convert EMLX to HTML, and with Aspose.Words for .NET, you can render HTML to RTF.
+By using these APIs, you can quickly and easily add EMLX to RTF conversion features to your .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}